 By: James McGlew II, Esq.

-Lindabury’s Family Law Group has decades of experience representing clients in negotiating, enforcing and amending child support obligations.
+Lindabury’s Family Law Group has decades of experience representing clients in divorce and other serious New Jersey family law matters.
 We provide the full range of divorce and family law services and are easily accessible from our Westfield New Jersey office.
-Call today to schedule a consultation with James McGlew at (908) 233-6800.